mycroftwilde/Portainer_Templates/README.md

 ## Brand New Updates:

+#### 6/15/2022 - Added Pwndrop, Authentik, and Apprise-API.
+All code was obtained from the already noted template lists.
+Xneo1 and technorabilia.
+Future notations additions from other templates will just feature the template list I created.
+If a new template was used as a source it will be added and noted, however.

 #### 6/14/2022 - I've added the MeshCentral Docker Image by: gurucomputing to the Portainer Template.

 #### 6/14/2022 - I've added the Dockerholics Github Repo link to the Self-Hosting Links section.